akhenakh/statgo/README.md

 - [ ]  page stats

 StatGo give you access to OS metrics like network interface bandwith, cpus usage ...
 It supports FreeBSD, Linux, OSX & more, it's in fact a [libstatgrab](http://www.i-scream.org/libstatgrab/) binding for Golang.
+Tested on FreeBSD, OSX, Linux amd64, Linux arm.

 ### Compilation
 You need at least libstatgrab 0.91, Debian & Ubuntu only have 0.90 ...

-On Linux, OSX & FreeBSD, you can simply install libstatgrab with the usual commands:
+On Debian/Ubunt & OSX, you can simply install libstatgrab with the usual commands:
 ```
 ./configure --prefix=/usr/local
 make